joakimk/joakimk.github.com/_posts/2014-02-09-how-i-do-unit-testing-rails-apps.markdown

 ### Unit tests

 When I talk about unit tests, I mean tests that only test one thing.
 A unit of code.
 That may be a method, a class or a small set of classes.
-The most important thing though is that the test is about the behavior of that unit.
+The most important thing though is that the test is about the behavior of only that unit.
 It does not test how the code interacts with the filesystem, the network or other such heavy things.
 As such it's very fast.
 A unit test that is slower than a few milliseconds is probably doing something odd.

 A good reason to keep tests that fast is that you can run them all the time.
 Not only before commit or in CI.

 ### The tools

-To add support for running non-rails unit tests to your app, look at the [example app](https://github.com/joakimk/fast_unit_tests_example) I've setup on github.
+To add support for running non-rails unit tests in your app, look at the [example app](https://github.com/joakimk/fast_unit_tests_example) I've setup on github.
 You need to add a few simple files and edit your Rakefile a bit.
 It should only take a few minutes, and won't affect the rest of the app at all.

-In the example app you will see that the Rakefile is changed so that some of the raketasks can be run without loading rails.
+In the example app you will see that the Rakefile is changed so that some of the raketasks (like rake spec:unit) can be run without loading rails.
 This is useful for other things as well.
 I've seen it used for everything from benchmarking to installing project specific githooks.

 ### The simple stuff